-Jesus Christ referred to the “abomination of desolation” in Matthew 24:15, mentioning it as a sign of the end time just before His return to the earth.
-Jesus’ reference was to a prophecy originally given to Daniel (Daniel 12:11).
+Jesus Christ referred to the “abomination of desolation” in His Olivet Discourse, mentioning it as an end-time sign before His return to the earth.

 First fulfillment of the abomination of desolation

 The prophet Daniel prophesied of an “abomination of desolation” (Daniel 11:31) within a long, detailed prophecy about the Greek kings who ruled over portions of the Greco-Macedonian empire after the death of Alexander the Great.